spelunky-fyi/overlunky/docs/script-api.md

 Note that damage_dealer can be nil ! (long fall, ...)
 DO NOT CALL `self:damage()` in the callback !
 Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.
 ### [`set_on_open`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_open)
 `optional<CallbackId> set_on_open(int uid, function fun)`<br/>
 Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.